christiangryt/python_rel/flow/flow-plan.md

 I therefore want to simply try my hand at making a backtracking algorithm using node objects with defined neighbors and working from there.

+Now that it works, work is needed to make sure it is somewhat efficient.
+First priority is not bothering checking bad paths (i.e. unreachable nodes blocked by path, flows not being able to reach terminal based on other paths).

 ### Conflict based solver

 Find shortest path per agent.
 If there are conflicts, expand into new node and solve conflict.